rsvp/chess/README.md

 * Playing for complications should only be adopted when you cannot find a clear and logical plan.
 * Playing on both sides of the board is a great strategy.
 * Playing slowly during the early phase to grasp the basic requirements of each position.
+* Ponder and deliberate before making a move.
 * Positional players slowly take away your space, tie up your pieces, leaving you with nothing to do.
 * Positional sacrifices are more praise-worthy than those based on tactical exactitude.
 * Practice endings to master the intricacies of openings and middlegames.
 * Practice makes perfect.
+* Pretend to be inferior so that your opponent may grow arrogant.
 * Psychology is the most important factor in chess.
 * Rapid opening play will leave sufficient time for the middlegame.
 * React to a strong unexpected move by reassessing your position calmly.
+* Reinforcing every part, weakens every part.
 * Relentlessly attack pinned pieces, weak pawns, and the exposed king.
 * Religiously follow these maxims, except when it is incorrect to do so.
 * Remember to enjoy the game.